 During April 1947, the Carter Trio took up at the Hurricane Lounge (4-week contract filed April 17).
 They traded places with Tommy Dean's combo in early May, picking up 5 days at the Music Box (contract posted with Local 208 on May 1), which they soon extended with an "indefinite" contract (posted June 5).
 After a long stretch at the Music Box, the Carter Trio showed up briefly at El Casino (contract for 3 days only, filed October 2, 1947).
 On October 16, Carter filed a new "indefinite" contract with the Music Box.

-At some point during the last six weeks of 1947 (when Sunbeam was shutting down, and it was generally known that American Federation Musicians President James C. Petrillo had announced a recording ban to begin January 1, 1948), the Bob Carter trio cut eight sides for the Universal label.
-Carter obtained a release from Sunbeam on November 16, 1947; this was among Marl Young's last official acts as proprietor.
-Universal was an enterprise that recorded little jazz, and less by Black musicians.
-However, Bill Putnam, who ran the label from 1947 through 1949 as a spinoff of his Universal Recording operation, knew Bob Carter and his trio from recording them for Sunbeam.
+Carter obtained a release from Sunbeam on November 16, 1947; it was among Marl Young's last official acts as proprietor.
+By this date, it was generally known that American Federation of Musicians President James C. Petrillo had announced a recording ban, to begin January 1, 1948.
+At some point during the last six weeks of 1947, the Carter trio cut eight sides for the Universal label.
+Universal was an enterprise oriented toward pop, Country, and an occasional polka.
+It recorded little jazz, and even less jazz by black musicians.
+However, Bill Putnam, who ran the label from September 1947 through the end of 1950 as a spinoff of his Universal Recording operation, knew Bob Carter and his trio from recording them for Sunbeam.
 The new release, "Petrillo Blues" b/w "Don't Believe Nobody but Me," on Universal U-82, appeared in January 1948 and was advertised in Billboard on January 24.
 The two tunes were copyrighted by Bob Carter on January 19, 1948.

 The trio probably remained at the Music Box until the end of that month; Carter filed a contract for 1 week at the Blue Heaven Lounge on February 5, 1948.
 After that the trio appears to have gone on the road for a while, but in May 1948 they reappeared in Chicago, doing a series of 3-day weekends at the Saratoga Lounge (contracts posted May 20, July 1, July 15, August 5; on August 5 and September 2 Walter Scott filed 3-day contracts with the same club in his own name, which may or not have involved Carter.)
 The Defender of October 9, 1948 ran an ad for the Bob Carter Trio at the New Hollywood Rendezvous (3849 Indiana Avenue).
 There he was identified as "Sunbeam Recording Artist, A trio which has become one of the nation's Outstanding Playing your favorite tunes."
 (The contract was filed on October 7.)